 Any driver entering into the DUI Diversion Program or convicted of a DUI charge will need an ADES evaluation.
 For more information on the evaluations in Multnomah County, please see the Multnomah County DUI page.

 Any driver entering into the DUI Diversion Program or convicted of a DUI charge will need to complete a drug and alcohol education class or treatment.
-There are many providers to chose from in the Portland Metro Area, but treatment need not be completed in Portland.
+There are many providers in the Portland Metro Area, but you don’t have to complete treatment in Portland.
 For more information on the DUI treatment programs and providers in Portland and Multnomah County, please see the Multnomah County DUI page.

-The very first thing you need to do if you’ve been arrested or cited for a DUI is to contact an attorney.
+Not necessarily, but you should at least have a consultation.
 Most attorneys do not charge for an initial consultation.
-You simply have nothing to lose– and everything to gain– by understanding more about the process, and your possible defenses.
+Therefore, you have nothing to lose– and everything to gain– by understanding more about the process, and your possible defenses.
 If you ultimately chose to represent yourself (“pro se”), you could be at a real disadvantage.